 WREN returned to the air in 1998 after going silent the previous year.
 WREN obtained a construction permit to move to Kansas City, Kansas.
 As this history indicates, it was a return trip home for WREN (now KYYS), which moved to Topeka after World War II from Lawrence.

-The Radio Service Bulletin published by the U.S. Department of Commerce listed WREN’s starting date as June 15, 1926 from Florence, Kansas; however, this was clearly incorrect.
+The Radio Service Bulletin published by the U.S. Department of Commerce listed WREN’s starting date as June 15, 1926, from Florence, Kansas; however, this was clearly incorrect.
 Florence is located in Marion County between Emporia and Newton.
 The station was brought on the air by the Bowersock Mills & Power Company of Lawrence.
 The call letters were taken from the name of one of the Bowersock Mills brands, Jenny Wren Flour.
-According to an 1987 article in the Lawrence Journal-World, the station was “said to have been installed to advertise the product.”
+According to a 1987 article in the Lawrence Journal-World, the station was “said to have been installed to advertise the product.”
 By 1927, the location of WREN was correctly shown in station lists as Lawrence, Kansas.

-The stations first transmitter was purported to be in one of the mill’s store room, with the microphone perched atop a stack of flower sacks.
+The station’s first transmitter was purported to be in one of the mill’s store rooms, with the microphone perched atop a stack of flower sacks.
 In 1933, according to the Journal-World, WREN’s studios were moved to the old YMCA building at 8th and Vermont Streets in Downtown Lawrence.
 During the 1930s, WREN had its transmitter site near Tonganoxie and functioned as the NBC Blue Network affiliate for Kansas, as well as for Kansas City until KCMO became Kansas City’s Blue affiliate in 1942.
 The Kansas City Star had proposed a purchase in 1935 but was denied on grounds of monopoly by the FCC.

-WREN was sold and moved to Topeka in 1947 (after FCC approval May 1, 1947), leaving Lawrence without a commercial radio station until KLWN signed on in 1951.
+WREN was sold and moved to Topeka in 1947 (after FCC approval on May 1, 1947), leaving Lawrence without a commercial radio station until KLWN signed on in 1951.
 Alf Landon, the 1936 Republican presidential candidate and former Kansas governor, bought WREN in October 1952.

 On May 3, 1974, the Coordinating Committee of the Black Community filed petitions to deny renewal of the licenses for all of the commercial radio and television stations in Topeka, including WREN, KEWI, KTOP, and WIBW, on charges of discrimination in hiring and the lack of programming for the Black Community.
 The FCC dismissed all of the petitions and granted all renewals for the stations on June 19, citing the lack of specific evidence.
 CCBC would petition for reconsideration on July 22, 1974.
 The petition for reconsideration was denied on March 4, 1975.